MON-FRI: 9:00 AM – 6:00 PM

 Space Lights Evenly Along the Wall

 Hallways benefit from repetition.
-Placing wall lights at consistent intervals creates a rhythm that guides movement through the space.
-This works because it gives the eye something to follow.
+Placing wall lights at consistent intervals creates a rhythm that guides movement through the space and gives the eye something to follow.
 Instead of a blank corridor, the space feels designed and directional.
-The Johan wireless dark wall lights are particularly effective here, especially when contrast is needed.

 Keep Placement at Eye Level